opengeospatial/weather-on-the-web/use-cases/show-weather-radar-data-timeseries.md

 **Contributed by:** @tomkralidis - Meteorological Service of Canada

 ## Typical user scenario:
-Displaying radar imagery from 4 hours past.
+Displaying radar imagery from a given time range.
 The scope is a national context radar visualization application displaying near real-time radar atop other GIS layers (basemap/topography, placenames).